The purpose of the Pandemic Ethics Dashboard

 The Pandemic Ethics Dashboard was developed by epidemiology professor and ethicist Jim Thomas, MPH, PhD, in the Gillings School of Global Public Health, University of North Carolina, Chapel Hill.
 Dr. Thomas was the lead author of the first Public Health Code of Ethics and participated in the 2019 revision.
 He was a member of the ethics advisory group to the Director of the Centers for Disease Control and Prevention when they wrote their pandemic ethics guidance.
 He also contributed to several other state, national and international groups on ethics in pandemic influenza.

-Dr. Thomas’ work in public health spans four decades and 35 countries.
-His principal interests are in social forces underlying epidemics, ethical concerns in digital surveillance and the ethical practice of public health in a pandemic.
+Dr. Thomas’ work in public health spans four decades and more than 40 countries.
+His principal interests are in social forces underlying epidemics, the ethical practice of public health in a pandemic, and global health ethics.

-The Pandemic Ethics Dashboard is supported by a Gillings Innovation Laboratory award from the UNC Gillings School of Global Public Health.
+Creation of the Pandemic Ethics Dashboard was supported by a Gillings Innovation Laboratory award from the UNC Gillings School of Global Public Health.

 For media inquiries on the Pandemic Ethics Dashboard, please contact the Gillings School of Global Public Health media team at email@example.com.